dipy/dipy/.github/CONTRIBUTING.md

 You will get the usual output of pytest, but also a table that indicates the test coverage in each module: the percentage of coverage and also the lines of code that are not run in the tests.
-You can also see the test coverage in the Travis run corresponding to the PR (in the log for the machine with ``COVERAGE=1``).
+You can also see the test coverage in the GitHub Actions run corresponding to the PR (in the log for the job with `COVERAGE=1`).

 If your contributions are to a single module, you can see test and coverage results for only that module without running all of the DIPY tests.
-For example, if you are adding code to ``dipy/core/geometry.py``, you can use:
+For example, if you are adding code to `dipy/core/geometry.py`, you can use:

     coverage run --source=dipy.core.geometry -m pytest -s --doctest-modules --verbose dipy/core/tests/test_geometry.py

-You can then use ``coverage report`` to view the results, or use ``coverage html`` and open htmlcov/index.html in your browser for a nicely formatted interactive coverage report.
+You can then use `coverage report` to view the results, or use `coverage html` and open htmlcov/index.html in your browser for a nicely formatted interactive coverage report.

 Contributions to tests that extend test coverage in older modules that are not